moremoban/pypi-mobans/README.rst

 In order to use dependency markers in `setup.py`, add `setup_use_markers: true` in your `mobanfile.

-Auto generate contributors
+Auto generation of contributors
 --------------------------------------------------------------------------------

-Github has a record all contributors, hence it is possible to generate contributors list from github call.
+You must specify an author in your configuration file, otherwise contributors will include author.

 Developer Guides
 ================================================================================